ChrisLoucaides/ChrisLoucaides/README.md

 <img alt="Twitter Follow" src="https://img.shields.io/twitter/follow/ChrisLoucaides?label=My%20Twitter&style=social">

-<p>I'm a second year Computer Science with Management student at Queen Mary University of London.
+<p>I'm a Computer Science with Management student at Queen Mary University of London.
 Enthusiastic about web technologies and frameworks.
-Currently learning React.js outside my university course.</p>
+Currently on a placement year at Sky UK working as a Java Software Developer.</p>

 ---